WWandP/SoccerEye/README.md

 # SoccerEye
-A Comprehensive Analysis Tool for Soccer Match Videos Using Single-Camera Perspective
+SoccerEye: An Open-Source System for Understanding Monocular Football Videos